shahbazahmed1269/shahbazahmed1269.github.io/_posts/2017-05-26-getting-started-with-android-architecture-components.md

 ### Enough of talk.
 Let's Code

 It is assumed that you have some understanding of [retrofit](https://github.com/square/retrofit).
-The code described below can be found in the github [here](https://github.com/shahbazahmed1269/androidgithubissues).
+The code described below can be found in the Github [here](https://github.com/shahbazahmed1269/androidgithubissues).

 Open project level `build.gradle` file and add the following:
 {% highlight groovy %}